 Everyday Voice Care: The Wellness Guide for Singers, Actors, and Talkers

 When I started teaching voice, I gave out little handouts to my students about basic wellness.
 After awhile it became a little book, then a bigger book.
 Everyday Voice Care: The Wellness Guide is now widely used in performing arts programs, teacher-training, and voice clinics.
-Still designed for browsing, problem-solving, and generally making life easier for both voice users and teachers, the new edition has 40% new and updated material, a stronger emphasis on a holistic, biopsychosocial model of health, and it is co-published by Bloomsbury Academics and the National Association of Teachers of Singing.
+The new edition has 40% new and updated material and a stronger emphasis on a holistic, biopsychosocial model of health, but it’s still designed for easy browsing, problem-solving, and generally making life better—healthier— for both voice users and teachers.
+The new edition is co-published by the National Association of Teachers of Singing and Bloomsbury Academics.

 “Joanna’s writing is a lifeline between regular people and scientists/academics.
 I haven’t read anyone else who manages to combine both so well.” — Rachel Lynes, www.singspace.com